Amazon Connect and Mindful integration guide

 • What information you want the set to collect (through configuration of Data Keys)

-• The API token that is used to associate data submitted via POST requests and return information via GET requests
+• The API token that is used to associate data submitted via POST requests and returned information via GET requests

 The Mindful Solution Delivery team can assist with setting up a Data Set Template, as well as a unique authentication token.
 To create one on your own, use the steps below.

-• On the Data Set Templates page, click Add Data Set Template.
-This takes you to the New Data Set Template page.
+1. On the Data Set Templates page (Datastore > Data Set Templates), click Add Data Set Template.

 screenshot of the data set templates page